In aftermath of Tyre Nichols, Memphis seeks to rewrite its story

 “We have never really gotten over that,” says Otis Sanford, a veteran city journalist and historian.
 “It opened up so many other wounds and created so many other problems.”

-First among those problems was that many of the city’s white residents and businesses began to flee, fearing unrest and eventual integration.
+One of those problems was that many of the city’s white residents and businesses began to flee, fearing unrest and eventual integration.
 The mostly white city gradually became less so, and by the 1990 census, African Americans made up a majority.

 At just under 65%, Memphis’ share of Black residents is one of the highest among major American cities.
 “With that has come for a long time a lot of Black political power,” says Ms. Hart Wigginton, and yet “not nearly enough Black economic power.”